Fresheyeball/fp-cheatsheet/Monad.md

 **pure** is also renamed to **return**.
 It is more idiomatic to use **pure** when your code is about Applicative, but use **return** when your code is more Monadic, even though they do the same thing.
 There is also an argument to be made for not having **return** is the name is confusing.

+It has also been said that Monads can form a "spine" in the core of your application's design, in a nice way.

 __m : \* -> \*__

 __<$> = map__